php-mime-mail-parser/php-mime-mail-parser/README.md

 This project strives to create a fast and efficient PHP Mime Mail Parser Class using PHP's MailParse Extension.

+## Is it reliable ?

+Yes, it is.
+All the issues are reproduced, fixed and tested.

 ## How to install ?

 I'm working on it